The 7 Best Baby Carriers, Tested and Approved by Parents

 Laura Brown is a certified babywearing consultant, mom-of-four and the founder of BabywearingLA, one of the largest babywearing community organizations in the United States.
 She has over 10 years of experience in the baby education space and is also a postpartum doula.
 In 2014, she won the Doula Association of Southern California Educator of the Year.

-When choosing the best baby carriers, we crowd-sourced a wide range of parents, got recommendations from our certified babywearing consultant and scoured the internet for carriers with glowing customer reviews, while prioritizing vendors we know our readers love.
-We also took budgets, both big and small, into account, as well as changing needs (“you may need a few styles to choose from during different stages of development, and depending on how or where you're using it,” says Brown).
-The end result is a list of baby carriers that are safe, comfortable, adjustable and—importantly—not a hassle to put on.
+When choosing the best baby carriers, I relied on my own experience as a mom-of-three as well as crowd-sourced a wide range of parents who had worn their carriers for many months (and sometimes even for years if they had multiple children).
+I also got recommendations from a certified babywearing consultant.
+Finally, I took budgets, both big and small, into account, as well as changing needs since “you may need a few styles to choose from during different stages of development, and depending on how or where you're using it,” says Brown.

 THE 45 BEST BABY SHOWER GIFTS, ACCORDING TO REAL MOMS